AleKiller21/Space-War-Extreme/README.md

 #Space Wars Extreme

-Space Wars Extreme es un space shooter que consiste en sobrevivir wave tras wave.
-El objetivo del juego es hacer un highscore.
+Space Wars is a space shooter game based on waves.
+The objective is to make a highscore by surviving all the incoming waves.

-El juego fue hecho en el lenguaje de C++ utilizando la libreria de Allegro 4.
+The game was made in C++ using Allegro 4 library.